 From what I have seen of Chinese parks or 公园, there are similarities but also differences in how people use them.
 Exercise is definitely a major reason for people to use the park but the types we see are different, between Chinese and American parks.
 For one, soccer and basketball are activities reserved for the 球场 or sports fields.
 Exercises you’d find at Chinese parks include Tai Qi and martial arts, ballroom-dancing, bird-walking, calligraphy practice with broom-sized brushes, poetry reciting and singing, and fashion catwalking practice.

-Activity & Fitness
+Loci of Activity & Fitness

 In fact, the design of the Chinese public parks lend themselves to these activities, with clusters of trees demarcating zones.
 Hardscaped (concrete and stone mosaic) pathways and plazas provide the surface.
 Surrounding tall foliage create walls or transition zones between open spaces.
 The parks themselves are usually free to the public and have multiple entry gates.
 The park space itself is quite large, like all infrastructure in China.